asmaa-elfatayry/asmaa-elfatayry/README.md

 - 🔍 Searching for Information skill
 - ✨ Hobbies:
   - 📖 Reading
-  - 🤸‍♂️ Sports
+  - 🤸‍♂️ Passion for learning new things
-  - 💡 Problem-solving
+  - 💡 Handmade works
-  - ⚡ Knowledge about cultures
+  - ⚡ Knowledge about different cultures

 ---